bluesky-social/social-app/README.md

 - TextEncoder / TextDecoder

+### OTA updates
+To create OTA updates, run `eas update` along with the `--branch` flag to indicate which branch you want to push the update to, and the `--message` flag to indicate a message for yourself and your team that shows up on https://expo.dev.
+ALl the channels (which make up the options for the `--branch` flag) are given in `eas.json`.
+[See more here](https://docs.expo.dev/eas-update/getting-started/)

+The clients which can receive an OTA update is governed by the `runtimeVersion` property in `app.json`.
+Right now, it is set so that only apps with the same `appVersion` (same as `version` property in `app.json`) can receive the update and install it.
+However, we can manually set `"runtimeVersion": "1.34.0"` or anything along those lines as well.
+This is useful if very little native code changes from update-to-update.
+If we are manually setting `runtimeVersion`, we should increment the version each time native code is changed.
+[See more here](https://docs.expo.dev/eas-update/runtime-versions/)

 ### Sentry sourcemaps

 Sourcemaps should automatically be updated when a signed build is created using `eas build` and published using `eas submit` due to the postPublish hook setup in `app.json`.
 However, if an update is created and published OTA using `eas update`, we need to the take the following steps to upload sourcemaps to Sentry: